 section 4.4 of

 RFC 4122.
-Your client must set the method
+Your client must set the method property

-of its JSON-RPC request object to generateUUIDs
+of its JSON-RPC request object to generateUUIDs.

-The request must also contain an id
+The request must also contain an id member, which

 will be returned in the response.